BenGoncalves/SmartwatchV1/README.md

 # SmartwatchV1
 First version of my smartwatch project.
 Very early build.

+>> To get more information visit my blog > http://bengoncalves.net/

 It works with the Atmega328P-PU on power down mode.
 Brownout detector off (fuses off), and:
 - Oled I2C display (SSD1306);
 - MPU6050 Accelerometer and gyro;